-APV has a more recent but signficant association with Dugald (Bill) McLachlan (1917-1971).
-McLachlan was an industrial chemist who has importance as a pioneer of water-skiing on the Hawkesbury, as well as some fame in car rallies.
+APV was the creation of Dugald (Bill) McLachlan (1917-1971), an industrial chemist who has significance as a pioneer of water-skiing on the Hawkesbury, as well as some fame in car rallies.
 His knowledge of the old Hawkesbury families, in particular his friendship with the Rose family of Rose Cottage, was fundamental in the acquisition of the various threatened buildings which were transferred to the safe keeping of APV in 1969-70.
 McLachlan is of regional importance.